Deadlines, financial aid, and supplemental materials

 You may re-apply for the next term of entry (i.e. applied for fall; re-apply for spring).

-Where can I find information regarding degree requirements, program policies, and funding?
+Where can I find information regarding degree requirements, program policies?

 Can I enroll as a part-time student?